The megalithic period in Cornwall stretched across 2,500 years from roughly 3700BCEto around 1200BCE, crossingtheneolithic and bronze ages.

 The neolithic technically ended and the bronze age phased itself in between 2500ish and 2300ish BCE, and indeed there were technological and economic advances at the time.
 Yet the social-cultural impetus had begun earlier from 2900 BCE, following the Piora Oscillation.

 So the six-century period of 2900 to 2300 BCE, from the end of the Piora downturn to the bronze age lift-off, might be regarded as a distinct period.
 It brought the cumulative ascendancy of megalithic culture, and all that went with it.
 Megalith building was in an exciting phase.

 The evolving situation in Britain was greatly affected by the influx of what's called the 'beaker package' around 2500, a wave of ideas, technologies and people arriving from Brittany, Iberia, Rhineland and the Danube regions.
 Its origination point long before was in the Tagus region of southern Portugal, spreading up to Brittany, and from there across to Rhineland and up to Ireland and western Britain.

 Spreading quite quickly around Britain, it was a modernising influence.
 People came with it, though it wasn't a mass migration.
 Here lies the probable origin of the Celtic languages.

-Part of the beaker package was the introduction of the use of copper, of which West Penwith had good deposits.
-In early days, gold and copper were available by picking around in the ground and the streams, such as between Sennen and St Just, and deep mining hadn't yet developed.
+Part of the beaker package was the introduction of the use of copper, of which West Penwith had good deposits, with tin.
+In early days, gold and copper were available by picking around in the ground and the streams, such as between Sennen and St Just and Botallack, and deep mining hadn't yet developed.